Vlees

 Step 5: Finishing

-Remove the steak from the vacuum bag and pat it dry with kitchen paper.
-Heat a frying pan or cast iron pan with some butter or oil on high heat and fry the steak briefly on both sides until it is nicely browned.
-Then let the steak rest for a while under aluminum foil , so that the juices can be distributed properly.
+Remove the steak from the vacuum bag and pat it dry with paper towels.
+Heat a skillet or cast-iron pan with a little butter or oil over high heat and sear the steak briefly on both sides until nicely browned.
+Then let the steak rest briefly under aluminum foil to allow the juices to redistribute.

 And voilà, your perfectly cooked sous vide steak is ready to serve!